Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 # Introduction to Python, Part 1

+---
-## 0.0 Fundamentals of Python
+## 0. Fundamentals of Python

 Python is a popular programming language.
 It was designed to be easy to read in comparison to other programming languages, so it's a great first programming language to learn.

-Over the next 3 lessons, we'll cover the basics of Python programming, including:
+**This lesson** covers the following basics of Python, such as:
 - variables
 - data types
 - built-in functions
-- custom functions
+- creating custom functions

-- lists and dictionaries
+Over the following lessons, we'll cover more basics of Python, including:
+- data structures
 - loops
 - conditional expressions
 - packages